danssandbox/aws-rag-bot/README.md

 - https://docs.smith.langchain.com

 ### What's next (Roadmap):
 1. Add Google Gemini, variants of OpenAI and variants of Bedrock
 2. Add vector database stub for FAISS and easy testing
 3. Expand range of support for Embeddings - including Hugging Face cloud service for embeddings
-4. Leverage RAGAS for validation and to support heavy testing and tuning